emgrasmeder/about/README.md

 I spent three years failing out of a PhD program in economics.
 I'm proud of this, because I had no economics background whatsoever before my first class in graduate school.
 Economics is a cool field; I got to study human decision making in a laboratory using human subjects.
 To collect and analyze the data, I used python, primarily.

 My research position in grad school required me to develop software in Python for 20 hours, learn statistics for another 20 hours a week, and work on a lot of other projects in another 30 hours during those weeks!
-Now I use Golang and Python to write data driven code and services.
-I'm also learning Javascript and C++ in my spare time.
+Now I'm comfortable using Golang, Python, Node, or Bash to write test and data driven code and services.

 I've held Data Science positions in a couple startups, most recently at [Mapbox](https://github.com/mapbox) on their telemetry team.
 I'm currently looking to focus either more directly in machine learning / statistical programming, or start interfacing with humans more as a developer advocate.
 I have a proclivity for communicating technical subjects and finding common ground with people, and an intense love of math.